96boards-projects/self_balancing_bot/README.md

 - Assemble the setup in a chasis as per above schematic
 - Connect Arduino to 96Boards CE using USB cable
 - Power on your 96Boards CE with compatible power supply

+>Note:
+> 1. Assume Sensors Mezzanine is placed on top of CE board and use groove connector for connecting MPU6050 to I2C0 connector
+> 2. Use two separate batteries for powering CE board and Sensors Mezzanine

 ## 4.2) Building